-So many things changed in people's lives in the fifties and sixties, but if one thing stands out as defining the age more than any other, it is the coming of television.
-At the beginning of the fifties, television was a luxury item - only 350,000 households had a television set.
-By 1960, nearly three quarters of the population had television, and by the end of the sixties, nearly ninety-five percent.
-In the space of a few years television had gone from being a rarity to being almost universal.
+So many things changed in people's lives in the fifties, but if one thing stands out as defining the age more than any other, it is the coming of television.
+At the beginning of the decade, television was a luxury item - only 350,000 households had a television set.
+By 1960, nearly three quarters of the population had television.
 For every generation born since the 50s, television has been taken for granted as part of our lives.

 The early years

 Television broadcasting in the UK started before the War.
 The television service broadcast by the BBC was officially inaugurated on 2nd November 1936.
 Television was broadcast up to the outbreak of World War II and was resumed subsequently in June 1946.
 In the early years of television, there was only one channel - the BBC.
 One of the most popular of the early programmes was the panel game - "What's my Line".
 The panel of four would ask questions of a member of the public to determine what his occupation was.
 One of its first celebrities was Gilbert Harding - he later described himself as a "telephoney".